Budgeting Loans

 Simple Interest Loan

-Most car loans are simple interest car loans.
+Most vehicle loans are simple interest car loans.
 A simple interest loan has an annual percentage rate that is applied to the loan balance as it stands when each monthly payment is due.
 This means that the total interest paid can decrease if the loan is paid off earlier than the loan term dictates.

 Simple interest loans have an amortization schedule, meaning each loan payment goes towards the loan amount and interest charges.
 You should be able to calculate the total amount of interest you will likely pay on the car loan if you follow the scheduled monthly payments by using the interest rate, the loan length, and the loan amount.